Linear Time Subsequence and Supersequence Regex Matching: Abstract

 \section{Abstract}

-It is well-known that checking whether a given string $w$ matches a given regular expression $r$ can be done in quadratic time $O(|w|\cdot |r|)$ and that this cannot be improved to a truly subquadratic running time of $O((|w|\cdot |r|)^{1-\epsilon})$ assuming the strong exponential time hypothesis (SETH).
-We study a different matching paradigm where we ask instead whether $w$ has a subsequence that matches $r$, and show that regex matching in this sense can be solved in linear time $O(|w| + |r|)$.
-Further, the same holds if we ask for a supersequence.
-We show that the quantitative variants where we want to compute a longest or shortest subsequence or supersequence of $w$ that matches $r$ can be solved in $O(|w|\cdot |r|)$, i.\,e., asymptotically no worse than classical regex matching; and we show that $O(|w| + |r|)$ is conditionally not possible for these problems.
-We also investigate these questions with respect to other natural string relations like the infix, prefix, left-extension or extension relation instead of the subsequence and supersequence relation.
-We further study the complexity of the universal problem where we ask if all subsequences (or supersequences, infixes, prefixes, left-extensions or extensions) of an input string satisfy a given regular expression.
+It is well-known that checking whether a given string $w$ matches a given regular expression~$r$ can be done in quadratic time $O(|w|\cdot |r|)$ and that this cannot be improved to a truly subquadratic running time of $O((|w|\cdot |r|)^{1-\epsilon})$ assuming the strong exponential time hypothesis (SETH).
+We study the related problem that asks whether $w$ has a \emph{subsequence} that matches~$r$, and we show that surprisingly this task admits an algorithm that runs in linear time, i.e., in $O(|w| + |r|)$.
+We further show that the same holds if we ask for a supersequence instead of a subsequence.
+Moreover, we show that the \emph{quantitative} problems of computing a longest subsequence or shortest supersequence of $w$ that matches $r$ can be solved with the same complexity as the classical longest common subsequence or shortest common supersequence problems, i.e., in $O(|w|\cdot |r|)$, and conditionally not in $O((|w|\cdot|r|)^{1 - \epsilon})$.

+By contrast, if instead of subsequences or supersequences we consider other string relations like the infix, prefix, left-extension, or extension relations, then all the corresponding problems (both quantitative and non-quantitative) have the same complexity as classical regex matching, i.e., they can also be solved in $O(|w|\cdot |r|)$, but not in $O((|w|\cdot|r|)^{1 - \epsilon})$ assuming SETH.

+We last study the complexity of the \emph{universal} problem that asks if \emph{all} subsequences (or supersequences, infixes, prefixes, left-extensions or extensions) of an input string satisfy a given regular expression.
+For these problems, we show polynomial upper bounds (along with matching conditional lower bounds) for the infix and prefix relations, but PSPACE-completeness for the extension, left-extension and supersequence relations, and coNP-completeness for the subsequence relation.